 With the help of our community partners, the North Vancouver School District works to ensure that each student has the best possible opportunity for success.
 Alternate education programs include:

-- Therapeutic Day Program (TDP): Combines academics, counselling, and recreation for students dealing with anxiety, depression, and other mental health issues.
-The TDP is a partnership program with Vancouver Coastal Health
+Combines academics, counselling, and recreation for students dealing with anxiety, depression, and other mental health issues.
+The Ascent Program is a partnership program with Foundry/Vancouver Coastal Health.